CodeQuillCrafts/Navigation-Menu/Readme.md

 ## How To Use 🤔

 1. Download or clone this repository onto your local machine.
+1. Extract css from scss file.
-2. Open `index.html` file located at the `./index.html` using a web browser.
+1. Open `index.html` file located at the `./index.html` using a web browser.
-3. You should see a basic responsive navigation menu displayed.
+1. You should see a basic responsive navigation menu displayed.

 ## Preview This Project.